 In this post, I’m going to cover methods for both needs.
 You’ll learn how to:

-- Reinstall WordPress without affecting any existing content or functionality (I’ll share two methods)
+- Reinstall WordPress without affecting any existing content or functionality (I’ll share three methods)

 - Completely reinstall WordPress to replace your existing site with a 100% blank install